meretciel/insight_data_2015_07/README.md

 Here we use the line-by-line profiler to get a general idea of the performance.
 It takes 17% of time to read and process input file; 39% of time to do the word counts;  18% of time to compute the rolling median and 23% of time to write results to disk.

 Note that except computing the rolling median, all other parts can be done in a parallel way and they make up 79% of processing time.
-This observation confirm us that a parallel framework is needed to solve this problem.
+This observation confirms that a parallel framework is needed to solve this problem.

 Of course, we can manually create some parallel features with the help of multiprocessing module and collections module.
 In particular, we would be interested in `multiprocessing.Pool.map` and `collections.defaultdict`.
-However, we decide to use the Spark directly.
+However, we decide to use the Spark framework directly.

 ```